Abigail (actress): Publishing and music

-Retirement from acting
+Commercials

-Her last role was in 2000, but in 2002, she briefly became a spokesperson for weight-loss company Jenny Craig.
+In 2002, she briefly became a spokesperson for weight-loss company Jenny Craig.
 She claimed to have lost 17 kilograms in seven weeks.

+Personal life

+Abigail was twice married; first to her manager actor Mark Hashfield (who also appeared on Number 96 as Alan Cotterill and whom she starred alongside on The Young Doctors).
+Later she married actor Adrian Wright.

 Abigail was interviewed on Sydney radio station 2GB on her 60th birthday in 2006.
 At that time she was living on the Gold Coast, Queensland.

-In March 2011, Australian current affairs program Today Tonight produced a story on Abigail, claiming that she had fallen on hard times, and claiming she was living as a squatter in a derelict church.
+In March 2011, Australian current affairs program Today Tonight produced a story on Abigail, claiming that she had fallen on hard times and was living as a squatter in a derelict church.
 A rebuttal story was aired the following evening by rival current affairs program, A Current Affair.
-In fact she had been living there with permission, with her husband, as her home had been partially destroyed by floods.
+In fact she and her husband had been living there temporarily, with permission, as their home had been partially destroyed in the 2011 floods.
 Her damaged home was being prepared for rebuilding.
 The Today Tonight story captured some hidden camera footage of Abigail.
 She did not appear on camera consensually.